adriculous/kinoli/README.md

 - Links to other great anime/manga shrines and collectives.
 - If I'm able to, links to other CCS (and maybe Tsubasa Reservoir Chronicle) shrines and fansites (besides the fanlistings).
 - Link to [Let's Volt IN!](http://lets-volt.in)

+#### Disclaimers
+See "copyright notices" and expand it.

+#### Terms of Use
+Notes about using this shrine as a resource (ie. information for another similar site, etc.), providing credits where it's due, etc.

+#### Sources
+- *Card Captor Sakura* manga, English versions published by Tokyopop and Dark Horse Comics
+- [Minitokyo](http://minitokyo.net) - for any scans from official art books